 www.goarmyed.com, is the new way to request TA.
 GoArmyEd is

-Assistance (TA) online, anytime, for classroom, distance learning, and
+Assistance (TA) online, anytime, for college courses.

 The first step in getting TA is to create a GoArmyEd Account.
 Simply go to